All Episodes

 Freedom, liberty, American exceptionalism.

-And my my opinion of this, it wasn't due to nationalism, it wasn't because, you know, I put a pin on my lapel or as I was born here or any of that.
+It wasn't because I put a pin on my lapel or as I was born here or any of that.

-So I still have lots of difficulty today intellectually, understanding.
+So I still have lots of difficulty today intellectually understanding.

-I get it emotionally, but I have I have difficulty intellectually understanding people natively born in this country who hate it, who want to destroy it, who want to remake it in an image that will cause it to not be what it has always been, which is the single greatest outpost and location for prosperity and security the world has ever seen.
+I get it emotionally, but I have difficulty intellectually understanding people natively born in this country who hate it, who want to destroy it, who want to remake it in an image that will cause it to not be what it has always been, which is the single greatest outpost and location for prosperity and security the world has ever seen.

 Can you help me to understand why there are people who hate this country and want to tear it down?

-The key is to understand that there are people who are of that mindset, and if we don't understand it, and we just think this is an academic debate, or they're just slightly liberal or what have you, we're going to be devoured by it.
+And if we don't understand it, and we just think this is an academic debate, or they're just slightly liberal or what have you, we're going to be devoured by it.

 We need to understand that these people do not share our view of liberty and individuality.